 Report the news that people need to hear, not the news that destroys people's lives and reputations.

-It seems to me that newspapers, indeed media in general, has an obligation to promote public safety by providing accurate and timely information for use by the public.
+It seems to me that newspapers, indeed media in general, have an obligation to promote public safety by providing accurate and timely information for use by the public.
 Blowing the whistle on child molesting clergy strikes me as an excellent way to do so.

 Mr. Albano calls for balance.
 I cannot speak to the Miami Herald specifically, but I can say that every newspaper in every city in which I have ever lived has made the mistake of heaping praise on churches and churchgoers simply as a function of their professed religiosity.
 That is, the coverage I have seen buys the hype propagated by the churches themselves that religious belief is superior to atheism and that religious believers are superior to atheists.